JrdProg/Employee-Management-System-CRUD-Application-/README.md

 # Direct Execute
 Download the [Employee Manage System](https://github.com/JrdProg/Employee-Management-System-CRUD-Application-/files/13932483/EMS.CRUD.zip) for the direct execute of the project.

-# NOTE:
-+ Don't forget to import ems_db.sql file from db folder to phpmyadmin or mysql database.

 # Sample Images
 + LogIn Page <br />